gjoris/cognito-examples-regular/README.md

 # CDK

 It also contains very basic CDK code to quickly deploy this on an ECS Fargate cluster.
 This can be found in the `/cdk` folder.
+The included Dockerfile is fully self-contained, so running a `cdk deploy` will act as a deployment pipeline.